-The key to the 5 Series’ usability is the iDrive system that includes a dial on the centre console that controls the main infotainment screen.
+The key to the 5 Series’ usability is the iDrive system, which includes a dial on the centre console that controls the main infotainment screen.
 You don’t need to be taught how to use the 5 Series’ controls, the iDrive is simple and intuitive.

-As well as a taller boot space and an even bigger load aperture, you can also fold down the rear seats of the BMW 5 Series Touring, and that almost triples the size of space.
+As well as taller boot space and an even bigger load aperture, you can fold down the rear seats of the BMW 5 Series Touring, which almost triples the space size.

 Running costs and reliability